Nisarg12/Double_wild_battle/ReadMe.txt

    For default, the codes will be assembled at 0xF00000.

-2. The codes assume that you've expanded the battle script command table, and have the command "callasm" installed.
-   You can define the index of the command in "src/include/battle_script.h".

-   For default, it's 0xF9 instead of 0xF8 as someone may want to port the cmdF8 in EM to FR.

-3. The chance of triggering a double wild battle is calculated from the 21st line in "src/MainFix.asm", which uses a bitmask so it can easily be changed.
+2. The chance of triggering a double wild battle is calculated from the 21st line in "src/MainFix.asm", which uses a bitmask so it can easily be changed.

-4. The free RAM space used is 0x203D900, which can be changed in the 2 skip related source files.
+3. The free RAM space used is 0x203D900, which can be changed in the 2 skip related source files.

 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;Special Thanks;;;;;;;;;;;;;;;;;;;;;;;;;;;;;